benwzj/benwzj.github.io/_posts/2021-06-11-promise-js.md

 Terminologies include **pending**; **fulfilled**; **rejected, settled, resolved**.

-This Promise terminology is come from this [Wonderful Blog](https://thenewtoys.dev/blog/2021/02/08/lets-talk-about-how-to-talk-about-promises/).
+This Promise terminology is come from this Wonderful Blog: [Let's talk about how to talk about promises](https://thenewtoys.dev/blog/2021/02/08/lets-talk-about-how-to-talk-about-promises/).

-A promises's primary state is one of three mutually-exclusive values:
+A promises's primary ***state*** is one of three mutually-exclusive values:
 - **pending** - the initial state of most promises, it hasn't been fulfilled or rejected
 - **fulfilled** - the promise has been fulfilled with a fulfillment value
 - **rejected** - the promise has been rejected with a rejection reason (saying why the promise can't be fulfilled)

 **"settled"** is the collective term which means **"fulfilled or rejected."**.
 Till now we know pending, fulfilled, rejected, settled.
-But what is resolved.
+And they are easy to understand.
+But How about **"resolved"**.

-### What is resolved.
+### What is "resolved".
 When you resolve a promise, you determine what will happen to that promise from then on.
+***"resolved"*** is NOT a state of a promise.

 When you resolve a promise with something like `42` or `"answer"` or `{"example": "result"}`, yes, you do fulfill the promise with that value.
 But if you resolve your promise to another promise (or more generally a thenable), you're telling your promise to follow that other promise and do what it does:
 - If the other promise is fulfilled, your original promise will fulfill itself with the other promise's fulfillment value
 - If the other promise is rejected, your original promise will reject itself with the other promise's rejection reason